MAKEroanoke/makeroanoke.org/site/_posts/2024-01-08-instagram.md

 We're not your average workshop gurus or dusty craft club.
 We're a ragtag bunch of tinkerers, builders, and dreamers who believe that everyone has a maker within, begging to break free.
-Our haven?
-MAKE Roanoke, a vibrant playground where 3D printers hum symphonies of innovation, laser cutters sculpt light into reality, and wood shavings dance like confetti beneath eager hands.
+Our dream?
+MAKE Roanoke, will be a  vibrant playground where 3D printers hum symphonies of innovation, laser cutters sculpt light into reality, and wood shavings dance like confetti beneath eager hands.

 But it's not just about the tools, mind you.
 It's about the spark that ignites when like-minded souls collide, sharing expertise, laughter, and maybe even a